 - Shrink wrap: 16,000 square feet

-Ivey's is pleased to have worked closely with Beyel Brothers Crane of Cocoa, Florida.
+Ivey's is pleased to have worked closely with Beyel Brothers Crane of Cocoa, FL.
 Ivey's and Beyel have a long history of successful projects together.
-Beyel's experience, professionalism, and first class equipment have been vital to the success of this project.
+Beyel's experience, professionalism, and first-class equipment have been vital to the success of this project.

-The Orbiter transport portion includes a 9.8 mile trek that was accomplished on November 2, 2012 and featured three planned media events.
+The Orbiter transport portion includes a 9.8-mile trek that was accomplished on November 2, 2012 and featured three planned media events.
 Ivey's General Superintendent, Roy Rafferty, served as the Team Leader.
 During the move Ivey's team members removed and replaced 23 traffic signals, 120 light poles, 56 traffic signs, and a high voltage line.
-The orbiter has a wing span of 80 feet and weighs 154,000 pounds.
+The orbiter has a wing span of 80 ft. and weighs 154,000 lbs.
 The Space Shuttle Atlantis was moved on NASA's OTS (Orbiter Transport System).
 The OTS was designed specifically to move NASA's Orbiters and features 10 axles with 76 tires, and has a top speed of 5 mph.
 The OTS was driven by Phil Beyel, Vice President, of Beyel Bros.

-At the Orbiter Display Facility, the Orbiter was protected with 16,000 square feet of shrink wrap.
-The Ivey's/Beyel team then used a combination of permanent and temporary support steel, an 800 ton hydraulic jacking system, and steel cribbing stands to raise the Orbiter 30 feet in the air.
+At the Orbiter Display Facility, the Orbiter was protected with 16,000 sq. ft. of shrink wrap.
+The Ivey's/Beyel team then used a combination of permanent and temporary support steel, an 800-ton hydraulic jacking system, and steel cribbing stands to raise the Orbiter 30 feet in the air.
 For safety, steel cribbing stands were utilized to provide redundant support at all four corners of the Orbiter support frame.
 A maximum of 2 inches of gap was allowed at any time.
 At that point, hinged center support columns were installed fore and aft.
-The orbiter was then rotated to its final display configuration at a 43.21 degree pitch.
+The orbiter was then rotated to its final display configuration at a 43.21-degree pitch.
 Permanent columns were then installed; the jacking system, cribbing, and the temporary support steel were removed.